bnnm/wwiser/README.md

 - overlaps: when a songs changes section or loops, Wwise allows to play "post-exit" and "pre-entry" audio simultaneously, but .txtp just ignores those for now, making some transitions sound less smooth
-- switch transitions: songs can dynamically change sections in real time via passed parameters in Wwise, but the generator can only use pre-set parameters
 - different sample rates: Wwise can freely combine sample rates, but vgmstream needs to be updated to support this (some parts of the song will sound too fast)
+- switch transitions: songs can dynamically change sections in real time via passed parameters in Wwise, but the generator only uses pre-set parameters
 - auto parameters: generator automatically makes combinations of parameters to create most possible songs, but some combos that play multiple songs simultaneously aren't created at the moment (made as separate songs, can be created by passing all